ihamdi/Dogs-vs-Cats-Classification/README.md

 5. Download the data:

 The code is designed to download the data directly using the Kaggle API and extract it automatically.
-Visit [Kaggle](www.kaggle.com) and download your API token from the *Settings* page (click on your profile picture on top left and select "Settings" from the dropdown menu).

-KAGGLE HOMEPAGE
-KAGGLE SIDEBAR
-KAGGLE SETTINGS API
+If you haven't used Kaggle API before, please look at the section at the bottom* on how to download your API key.

 ## How to Use:
 After importing libraries, you will be asked to input the following: